 3GPP’s Release 16 contains enhancements specifically to enable 5G private dedicated networks with the latency and reliability required for smart manufacturing and Industry 4.0 applications.
 But private networks will be used in many other verticals as well.
 Jagadeesh Dantuluri and Karthikesh Raju of Keysight’s Private Dedicated Networks business unit sit down with All Things 5G […]

-5G is the first generation of wireless communications technology that will expand the reach of cellular networks through satellite connectivity.
-But what technical challenges are introduced by adding satellite links to 5G and how can they be overcome?
+5G will expand the reach of cellular networks through satellite connectivity.
+But what technical challenges does adding satellite links to 5G introduce and how can they be overcome?

 Hear from Rob Horansky of the National Institute of Standards and Technology (NIST) on what his organization is doing to help with one of the most challenging aspects of millimeter-wave cellular communications: over-the-air (OTA) measurement and calibration.